kathydok/Project2_Group-7/README.md

 - Sanaya Mohani @sanayamohani

 ## Description of Dataset:
-Our database contains detalils of Shark Incidents occuring in California from (1950-2022).
-We obtained our dataset through the [US Data Government Website](https://catalog.data.gov/dataset)
+Our database contains details of Shark Incidents occuring in California from (1950-2022) obtained through the [US Data Government Website](https://catalog.data.gov/dataset.
+Our database includes both dimensions and measures with various datatypes.

 ## Question 1: